Skip to content

 # }

-Here is an example of a failed deposit:
+Here is an example of a failed deposit, for instance by modifying the signed data before sending it:

 DANGER